NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

 2) from Dr Kevin Williamson - discussing key findings from his clinical experience and research on dietary intervention for psychosis management.

-Discussions will be held from late morning through the afternoon, 'world-cafe' style, allowing participants to discuss each topic for 20-30 minutes in a relaxed setting, before moving on to the next.
+Discussions were held from late morning through the afternoon, 'world-cafe' style, allowing participants to discuss each topic for 20-30 minutes in a relaxed setting, before moving on to the next.

 We intend to write up the insights obtained from this event for publication.